baseplate/examples/README.md

 # 🏗 Baseplate Sample Project

-## Instructions

-### Installing the core
+## Installing the core

-Until we have npm packages to use as dependencies, you must install the core application and make the sample project use it.
+> 👉 Until we have npm packages to use as dependencies, you must install the core application and make the sample project use it

 1. Clone the core repository and install it (see [the README](https://github.com/baseplatejs/core) for more detailed instructions)